OpenRoboticsGridHardware/DriverStationHub/README.md

-Certainly!
-Here's the README.md without the references to creating the Python and installation scripts:

 Raspberry Pi 4: Touchscreen Deactivation and Fullscreen URL Display This project guides you through setting up a Raspberry Pi 4 to automatically disable the touchscreen and open a specified URL in fullscreen mode whenever the device boots.
 This setup is ideal for kiosk or display applications.